cysouw/diathesis/text/c13_zumInfinitive.md

 ## Introduction

-This final chapter takes a look at a class of constructions that consists of light verbs with a preposition‑Infinitive, like the *sein + am‑Infinitiv* progressiv [@next a], see [@sec:zuminfinitive-sein-am], or the *haben + am‑Infinitiv* inversive [@next b], see [@sec:zuminfinitive-haben-am].
+This final chapter takes a look at a class of constructions that consists of light verbs with a preposition plus Infinitive, like the *sein + am‑Infinitiv* progressiv [@next a], see [@sec:zuminfinitive-sein-am], or the *haben + am‑Infinitiv* inversive [@next b], see [@sec:zuminfinitive-haben-am].
 Such constructions appear to be relatively new to the German language.
-The *am‑Infinitiv* progressive has seen most historical research, and the first tentative examples are from the 16th century [@gargyan2010: 124-132].
+The *am‑Infinitiv* progressive has seen most historical research, and the first tentative examples are attested in the 16th century [@gargyan2010: 124-132].
 However, this construction only becomes clearly attested in the 19th century.
 The other examples discussed in this chapter have not yet seen proper diachronic investigation, but my impression is that these are all relatively recent developments.
-Accordingly, these constructions are considered colloquial and are regularly avoided in formal written language.
+Accordingly, these constructions are often considered colloquial and are regularly avoided in formal written language.

 ::: ex
-- Ich bin am arbeiten.
+- Ich bin am Arbeiten.
 - Der Jongleur hat unzähliche Teller am Drehen.
 :::